 For California employers concerned about hiring sex offenders, there are a few important points to keep in mind.

 An employer has a duty to keep the workplace free of sexual harassment and other forms of discrimination under state law.
-Under the California Fair Employment and Housing Act (FEHA), an employer can face significant liability if it knowingly employs a sex offender and fails to take actions to protect its other employees from unlawful
+Under the California Fair Employment and Housing Act (FEHA), an employer can face significant liability if it knowingly employs a sex offender and fails to take actions to protect its other employees from unlawful behavior by that person.

 To avoid this problem, employers would like to know if they are hiring a registered sex offender.
 But how can they find out?

 Since 2005, the state has operated a Megan’s Law website with a database to obtain access to the state’s list of more than 100,000 registered sex offenders.
-Created to help state residents better protect their families by being able to search for an individual registrant or by geographic location, the site (https://www.meganslaw.ca.gov/Default.aspx)contains the sex offender’s name, aliases, age, gender, race, address, physical description and, in some cases, a photograph.
+Created to help state residents better protect their families by being able to search for an individual registrant or by geographic location, the site (https://www.meganslaw.ca.gov/Default.aspx) contains the sex offender’s name, aliases, age, gender, race, address, physical description and, in some cases, a photograph.

 Statutory exceptions provide for use “to protect a person at risk,” a term not defined by the Penal Code, as well as for employers required by law or authorized to request criminal history from the California Department of Justice.
-Examples of businesses that meet this standard may include child care centers, financial institutions and governmental agencies.
+Examples of businesses that meet this standard may include child care centers, financial institutions, and governmental agencies.

 For employers trying to walk the fine line of protecting other employees and third parties, such as customers, from potential sex offender registrant employees while not violating the Penal Code, two alternate avenues exist to try to find out information about a sex offender: conviction records and employee/applicant self-disclosure.